StochSS/GillesPy2/README.md

 2. call the model's '.run()' method.

 The run method can be customized using keyword arguments to select different solvers, random seed, data return type and more.
-For more detailed examples on how to use GillesPy2, please look through the [examples](https://github.com/GillesPy2/GillesPy2/tree/master/examples) contained in the examples subdirectory.
+For more detailed examples on how to use GillesPy2, please see the [Getting Started](/examples/Getting-Started.ipynb) notebook contained in the [examples](/examples) subdirectory.

 ## Built With